-Since the passage of the Health Insurance Portability and Accountability Act (HIPAA) in 1996, businesses that deal with medical records have been placed under increased scrutiny, which was only enhanced by the addition of the Health Information Technology for Economic and Clinical Health Act (HITECH) in 2009.
-Businesses found in violation of HIPAA could be forced to pay fines ranging from $100 to $50,000 per violation, paying an annual maximum of $1.5 million.
+Since the passage of the Health Insurance Portability and Accountability Act (HIPAA) in 1996, businesses that handle medical data and records have been placed under increased scrutiny, which was only enhanced by the addition of the Health Information Technology for Economic and Clinical Health Act (HITECH) in 2009.
+The cost of non-compliance is high.
+Businesses found in violation of HIPAA could be forced to pay fines ranging from $100 to $50,000 per violation, with an annual maximum of $1.5 million.

-With those figures in mind, forward-thinking businesses must act to ensure compliance with the law, especially in this difficult economic climate.
+With those figures in mind, forward-thinking businesses must act to ensure HIPAA compliance.
 But even with stringent regulations in place, many do not.
+While it takes dedicated effort and a financial investment to ensure HIPAA compliance, the investment is truly worthwhile.

 Recently, AHMC Healthcare, a six-hospital organization based in California, reported a HIPAA breach that affected 729,000 patients.
 An unencrypted laptop containing sensitive patient information was stolen from a facility, the company reported, and the thieves made off with patient names, Medicare data, medical diagnoses, and insurance and payment information.
 It’s safe to say those patients are not too happy with their healthcare provider or its security measures, and it underscores the need for a better solution.